flodhest/Rust2ReactCLI/README.md

 ## 🚀 Features

-- **Project Structure:** Establishes a robust and organized architecture by configuring essential directories, such as services, models, components, styles, and the source code itself.
+- **Project Structure:** Establishes a robust and organized architecture by configuring essential directories, such as services, models, components, styles, middleware, utility, and the source code itself.
 The design adheres to a Component-Based Architecture, ensuring modularity, scalability, and a clear separation of concerns within the React application.

 - **File Templates:** Integrates fundamental files and boilerplate code into the project, covering key elements like placeholder components, backend services, models, environment configuration files, and a service worker.
 These templates expedite the development process and provide a solid foundation for building a feature-rich React application.